chrblabla/waterrower/readme.md

 ### Running the program

 The dashboard is being started with `$ docker compose up`.
+The dashboard can be accessed under http://localhost:1880/dashboard.

 The program is being started with `$ npm start` and not included in the command above (see [limitations](#limitations)).